fwessels/minio/DESIGN.md

 ### `fsObjects`

 `fsObjects` is responsible for the implementation of the File System mode of operation of Minio.
-In this mode all contents that os stored under a single directory path are represented as an object store.
-A new `fsObjects` is created via `newFSObjectLayer()` taking a single directory path as argument.
+In this mode all content that is stored under a single directory path is represented as an object store.
+A new `fsObjects` is created via `newFSObjectLayer()` taking a single directory path as an argument.

 Buckets are top-level directories and new objects that are uploaded are stored as regular files under their respective path with which they are uploaded.
 Listing operations will list the local directory structure and return the results in batches.
 Multipart uploads construct the individual parts into a single concatenated file and move it in place once completed.